 Child Development Center

-Welcome to the Child Development Center (CDC).
+Welcome to the Child Development Center.
 We are located on the beautiful 83-acre campus of Currey Ingram Academy at 6544 Murray Lane in Brentwood.

-Our center is open to the public and serves children from six weeks old through Pre-K. The Infants, Ones and Twos classrooms are located in our modernized Farmhouse at the front of campus, and our Threes/Fours and Pre-K classrooms are on the main campus in John Rivers Ingram Hall, the school's Lower School building.
+Our center operates as an on-site childcare benefit for the faculty and staff of Currey Ingram Academy, and enrollment is open to the public as space permits.
+We serve children from six weeks old through Pre-K. The Infants, Ones, and Twos classrooms are located in our modernized Farmhouse at the front of campus, and our Threes/Fours and Pre-K classrooms are on the main campus in John Rivers Ingram Hall, the school's Lower School building.

-We are situated along the beautiful Beech Creek, and we use our surroundings to provide a true indoor/outdoor education for our students.
+We are situated along the beautiful Beech Creek and use our surroundings to provide a true indoor/outdoor education for our students.
 Our students plant everything from pumpkins to flowers and learn about everything from the ABCs to honeybees.
-We also take our outdoor experiences inside, where we cook, create, read, draw and otherwise explore the many lessons that nature has to offer.
+We also take our outdoor experiences inside, where we cook, create, read, draw, and otherwise explore nature's many lessons.

 We hope to see you soon!